sunfishcode/rfcs/text/0000-io-safety.md

 handles.
 These don't provide any behavior on their own, and just represent identifiers which can be passed to low-level OS APIs.

 These raw handles can be thought of as raw pointers, with similar hazards.
-The consequences of using an unintentionally aliased raw resource handle could include corrupted output or silently lost input data.
-It could also mean that code in one crate could accidentally corrupt or observe private data in another crate.
-Protection from these hazards is called *I/O safety*.
+While it's safe to *obtain* a raw pointer, *dereferencing* a raw pointer could invoke undefined behavior if it isn't a valid pointer or if it outlives the lifetime of the memory it points to.
+Similarly, it's safe to *obtain* a raw handle, via [`AsRawFd::as_raw_fd`] and similar, but using it to do I/O could lead to corrupted output, lost or leaked input data, or violated encapsulation boundaries, if it isn't a valid handle or it's used after the `close` of its resource.
+And in both cases, the effects can be non-local, affecting otherwise unrelated parts of a program.
+Protection from raw pointer hazards is called memory safety, so protection from raw handle hazards is called *I/O safety*.

 Rust's standard library also has high-level types such as [`File`] and [`TcpStream`] which are wrappers around these raw handles, providing high-level